Effective Communication and Long-Term Disability Claims

 When you develop a disability, it is important to be open and honest with your doctor about your symptoms and limitations.
-This not only helps your doctor treat your condition to keep you working and functioning for as long as possible, but it also builds a record of treatment that can be used as evidence for your disability claim.
+This helps your doctor treat your condition to keep you working for as long as possible.
+It also builds a record of treatment that you can include with the evidence you submit as part of your disability claim.

 It is very important to be honest with your doctor.
-Do not exaggerate or downplay your symptoms, but rather be honest about how your condition impacts your daily life.
+Do not exaggerate or downplay your symptoms; be honest about how your condition impacts your daily life.
 Ask your doctor to report any findings regarding your condition so they are well documented in your medical records in case you need to file a claim.

 Surveillance and Long-Term Disability Claims